 The following foreign student and scholar nonresident aliens are usually exempt from social security and Medicare taxes:

-- Nonimmigrant students, scholars, teachers, researchers, and trainees (including medical interns) who are temporarily present in the U.S. in F-1, J-1, M-1, or Q-1 status
+- Nonimmigrant students, scholars, teachers, researchers, and trainees (including medical interns) who are temporarily present in the U.S. in F-1, J-1, M-1, or Q-1 immigration status

 - Any period in which a foreign student is in "practical training" or other off-campus employment allowed by the USCIS